palewire/first-python-notebook/docs/src/merge.md

 survey = pd.read_csv("https://raw.githubusercontent.com/palewire/first-python-notebook/main/docs/src/_static/faa-survey.csv")
 ```

-Before you do anything, take a peek at it with with the `head`.
+Before you do anything, take a peek at it with `head`.

 ```{code-cell}
 :tags: [show-input]